Looking for a fun activity to help your child master those tricky words with r controlled vowels? Try this free game!

 - It’s a vocabulary builder.
 When your child has to think about whether a word is real or pretend, he has to think about the word’s meaning.
 When you play with your child, you can tell him the meanings of unfamiliar words.
 (Not too many new readers know the word mar, for example.)
 Of course, when kids are playing together, neither one might know that a particular word is actually real.
 No problem.
 As long as they’re getting practice pronouncing that tricky pattern!

-Get your free games in color HERE.
+Get the free game HERE.

 Other free resources for learning words with r-controlled vowels